yochaigal/cairn/resources/monsters/golem-flesh.md

 - Mindlessly follows whatever commands given by its master, even after their death.
 - Immune to mundane blades and missile weapons.
 Damage from fire is _enhanced_.
 - If destroyed, the Golem eventually reforms and carries out its previous orders.
-- Uttering the inverse of the spell that created it reduces the Golem to mud.